multiparty/jigg/README.md

  ### As a Party
  Parties can go to `http(s)://localhost:3000/client.html` in a web browser supporting JavaScript to begin communications.
 This is a strictly 2-party protocol.

+## To Do

+ - Replace encryption with AES
+ - Write point-and-permute
+ - Change current oblivious transfer to use RSA
+ - a lot of optimizations (free xor, 4-3 row trick, etc.)